August 29, 2014

 What I notice most when I work with clients in revamping their makeup bags is the lack of proper tools for their makeup application.
 Either I see the same ‘free’ crappy brush over and over again or two brushes that they are using to do everything!
 Ahhhhh… If you are going to wear good makeup you should have these basic tools so that you get the best application possible.
 Buying good brushes isn’t only for makeup artists; they can help every woman achieve an amazing result easily and effectively.

-Now that you have the list of proper tools to add to your arsenal, here are a few tips to keep them in excellent condition for years:
+Now that you have a list of them, here are a few tips to keep your tools in excellent condition for years:

 Let me know if you would like to see a budget conscience version of this post!